marnie-brook/atom-phpactor/README.md

 - `atom-phpactor:generate-accessor`
 - `atom-phpactor:context-menu`

 ## Keybindings

 No keybinds are provided by default so the user can specify them if they want

+## Autocomplete

+Autocomplete is enabled for PHP files via phpactor by default